 Email -- firstname.lastname@example.org

 Pruitt is a Mary Wallestonecraft Fellow who has seen much progress regarding research, conference presentations, and teaching opportunities.
-She currently has two articles under review, one of which is at the Journal of Public Economic Theory.
-She presented both of these articles at a number of conferences in the fall of 2016, including the RCN on Understanding Guilty Pleas in Arlington and the Southern Economic Association’s annual meeting.
-She is currently working on a project inspired by the research presented at the Understanding Guilty Pleas conference, which reinforces the benefits of participating in multi-disciplinary gatherings.
-In tandem with her research interests in public economics, she expects to have new research on public financing ready to present at the upcoming 2018 Public Choice Meeting.
+She recently had two articles accepted for publication, one of which is at the Journal of Public Economic Theory and the other at Economics Bulletin.
+She anticipates presenting new research at various conferences during 2018.
+She has also recently begun teaching her own courses, both in-class and online.
 Through the CFE, she has had many opportunities to share research and other interests with colleagues and has grown in pursuit of economic scholarship.
 She hopes to continue pursuing research interests in public and urban economics, as well as law and economics.

 Neto is a fourth-year graduate student in the Department of Economics at WVU focusing on regional/urban economics and public economics.
-In 2017, he was awarded the Jon Vilasuso Advanced Doctoral Student Award from the Department of Economics at WVU.
-He had three papers published this year.
-Additionally, he was able to participate, funded by CFE, in the Academy of Economics and Finance Conference, in which he was the co-winner of the Best Graduate Student Paper in Economics; also, he was able to attend the Public Choice Society Conference as well.
-He currently has eight papers under review in different journals; one is with former CFE fellow Jamie Bologna.
+In 2017, he was awarded the Jon Vilasuso Advanced Doctoral Student Award from the Department of Economics at WVU and was the co-winner of the Best Graduate Student Paper in Economics in the Academy of Economics and Finance Conference.
 As he continues to work toward the completion of his degree, he has several projects under way, some of them with CFE affiliated faculty (Drs.
-Josh Hall and Brad Humphreys), and some with CFE affiliated students (Eduardo Minuci and Josh Matti).
-Being funded by the CFE has also provided him with the opportunity to improve his teaching experience.
-In 2017 he was the instructor for courses in the Summer and in the Fall.
+Josh Hall and Brad Humphreys), and some with current and former CFE affiliated students (Jamie Bologna Pavlik, Eduardo Minuci, and Josh Matti).
+He had four publications in 2017-2018.
+Being funded by the CFE has also provided him with the opportunity to improve his teaching experience, being an instructor of record since the Summer 2017.
 The CFE brown bag presentations and reading club were also part of his routine.
 Both provided valuable opportunities to get acquainted with different and important research by fellow graduate students/professors as well as other scholars in the field.

 Email -- email@example.com